-Except with respect to subchapter V cases, a class of secured creditors may make an election under § 1111(b) up to 14 days before the confirmation hearing, unless the Court sets a different date.
+Except with respect to subchapter V cases, aA class of secured creditors may make an election under § 1111(b) of the Code up to 14 days before the confirmation hearing, unless the Court sets a different date.

 (b) Election in Chapter 11 Subchapter V Cases.